toe-ho/oucru-vital-agent/docs/prd/architecture/02-agent-design.md

 ### Tool 1: `load_signal_file`

-**Purpose:** Load a physiological waveform from CSV or Parquet so later tools can operate on numeric arrays rather than file paths.
+**Purpose:** Validate and register a physiological waveform from CSV or Parquet so later tools can operate on a server-side signal reference, not raw arrays in agent messages.

 **Function signature:**
 ```python